ethersphere/bee-docs/docs/dapps-on-swarm/chunk-types.md

 ## Single Owner Chunks

 Single Owner Chunks are distinct from Trojan and Content Addressed Chunks and are the only other type of chunk which is allowed in the Swarm.
 These chunks represent part of the swarm's address space which is reserved just for your personal Ethereum key pair!
 Here you can write whatever you'd please.
 Single Owner Chunks are the technology that powers Swarm's [feeds](/docs/dapps-on-swarm/feeds) but they are capable of much more!
-Look out for more chats about this soon and for more info, read [The Book of Swarm](https://gateway.ethswarm.org/bzz/latest.bookofswarm.eth/).
+Look out for more chats about this soon and for more info, read <a href="/the-book-of-swarm-viktor-tron-v1.0-pre-release7.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> .

 ## Custom Chunk Types